VivianaR97/be-pokemon-api/README.md

 3. Next, also in the repo root directory run `npm run seed:db`, this will seed psql Database. **Warning: This will drop any data stored**.

 4. You can start using the API!
-You will find the swagger documentation on localhost:3001/api-docs
+You will find the swagger documentation on `localhost:3001/api-docs`

 ## Technical Notes

-- The server is running on localhost port 3001.
+- The server is running on `localhost` port `3001`.

-- The database is running on localhost:5434
+- The database is running on `localhost:5434`